-What is Human Resources and Why It Matters
+What is Human Resources and Why Should It Matter to You?

 My definition of HR (also referred to as human capital) is that it's the management of employees as a capital asset.
 A business acquires and manages employees in a manner similar to the acquisition and management of any other capital asset.
 Now what exactly does this entail?